Get insider access

 Skullcandy Crusher Evo Wireless

 The Sony WH-XB910N Wireless are better headphones than the Skullcandy Crusher Evo Wireless.
-The Sony are more comfortable, have a significantly better noise isolation performance, and have longer continuous battery life.
+The Sony are more comfortable, have a significantly better noise isolation performance, and have a longer continuous battery life.
 Their companion app also offers a graphic EQ and presets to help you adjust their sound to your liking, and they support multi-device pairing.
 The Skullcandy have a haptic bass slider that some users may prefer.

 Sony WH-1000XM3 Wireless